Our mission is to inspire humans to live better lives.

 Yes, we do have advertising on the site, but the difference between editorial and advertorial content will always be made clear.
 And like we said, we don’t write about things we wouldn’t endorse ourselves (that includes our work for clients).
 Lastly, we’re real people just like you – we’re locals and expats, working mums, fresh grads.
 But the one thing we all have in common is we love where we live, and we love sharing it with you.

 Our fun and ballsy leader is the queen bee.
-She traded Sydney for Singapore eight years ago and started The Honeycombers because there was no publication she felt ‘spoke to her’.
-Honeycombers was born out of her desire to connect expats with the abundant fab local culture.
-She now has Singapore firmly ‘in the palm of her hands’ according to the Australian Financial Review, (yes that’s true!)
-And if it wasn’t for Chris, none of us would be doing this kick-ass job!
+She traded Sydney for Singapore more than a decade ago and launched Honeycombers because there was no publication that she felt ‘spoke to her’.
+Honeycombers was born out of her desire to connect expats with the abundant fab local culture, and today Honeycombers is all about showing locals and expats how to live the good life in this city.
+She now has Singapore firmly ‘in the palm of her hands’ according to the Australian Financial Review (yes that’s true!).

 Louise Newsham, Editor of Honeycombers Bali

 Louise is a self-proclaimed foodie, travel addict and island enthusiast.
 With an English Degree from King’s College London in her back pocket, Louise moved to Bali to pursue an editorial career covering Asia’s booming travel, F&B and hospitality industries.
 Having managed two Asia-Pacific luxury lifestyle magazines, as well as collaborating on a number of international projects for both start-up and well-established brands worldwide, Louise’s experience spans various levels of editorial, publishing and marketing.
 A long-time fan of Honeycombers’ island coverage, she was thrilled to join the team to lead the Bali platform through the next phase of development.